vincenttian/hw1/README.md

 What To Do:

+Let's say one day we had a genius idea of making a website that would be a database of users that people can use for data mining, cloud, big data or whatever buzzword is in nowadays.
+We would first make a user index.

+Your User Index:
+  The user index in the controller will be the root of this app.
+We already created the user controller and the view so don't worry about that yet.
+In your routes.rb file add:

+  root 'users#index'

+  Now if we start up our application we get a 'NameError in UsersController#index'.
+If we look at the code snippet that is in the Error we realize that when we are calling User.all we are calling something that doesn't exist (our User model).
+  The whole point of the app is to have users so having a user model would be pretty important.
+We also want to have fields in our user that people would find valuable, like name and years old.
+To create a user model in our rails app and a user table in our database we run:

+  rails generate model User name:string yearsOld:integer

+  This rails generate command creates a user model so that our rails application can interact with the user data and a migration file.
+A migration file is a script that basically gives the database commands such as creating tables, adding columns, and removing columns.
+The important thing we should note about migrations is that we should NEVER edit an old migration file directly.
+We should ONLY add migrations.
+If we don't, inconsistancies in the database might appear and our user data will be useless, and so will our app.
+Anyways the rails generate model tells rails that we are adding a model called User and that it has two fields, a name which is a string, and yearsOld which is an integer.
+To run our migration script we type in the command:

+  rake db:migrate

+  This will tell rails the read the migraiton files and run their commands.
+Now refresh your root page and it should now be working.
+The page is pretty empty because there are no users in the database, which is pretty boring.
+To add users into our database we can open our rails console (think about it as running our app without views) by typing:

+  rails console

+  After the console is open type in the command after the >:

+  > u = User.new

+  This creates a new empty user object and stores it in the variable u.
+To set its name and years old type in the commands:

+  > u.name = "John Doe"
+  > u.yearsOld = "15"

+  Now our user exists with the name "John Doe" and the yearsOld 15 but isn't saved into our database, it only exists in our ruby environment.
+To save an object into the database we can call:

+  > u.save

+  This will store the user stored in the variable u into the database.
+To query for all the users in the database enter:

+  > User.all

+  After saving the user refresh the page and now your index should be populated with the user John Doe!
+To get a basic understanding of how this is working you can observe the index function in the UsersController (app/controller/users_controller.rb) and look at the index view (app/views/users/index.html.erb)

+Flexing your routing and front-end skillz:
+  If you look at the index page, at the bottom there is an about link.
+Can you figure out how to make that link route to an about page?
+We defined a static pages controller, but it is empty.
+Add a function to the static pages controller, route the GET request for '/about', and create the view for the about page.
+If you get stuck reference lab1 and lecture 2 about Static Pages and routing.

 Displaying values on the Show User Page:
   If we look at routes file we see a get request for 'users/:id' that will link to the UsersController's show function (app/controllers/users_controller).
 The :id just means the value that comes after the / will be put into a dictionary (hashMap if you have taken 61B) called params with the key being :id and the value being whatever comes after the /.
 We won't worry about how we are passing the id's when we click on users in our index page for now.
 Now let's take a look at the UsersController.
 In the show